Localization involves adapting various elements of a site or software product’s user experience for a specific region or culture:

-- Language, which encompasses translation into different languages, including variants of the same language (e.g. Australian vs. Canadian English)
+- Language, encompassing translation into different languages and dialects (e.g., Australian vs. Canadian English)

-- Word choice and tone since some expressions may not be appropriate or have a direct translation in different languages
+- Word choice and tone since some expressions may not be culturally appropriate or don’t have a direct translation in different languages

 - Currencies and payment methods